owncloud/docs/docs/checking-broken-links.md

 ```

-As a good advice, first start to check excluding external pages / sites.
+It is good practice to first start checking excluding external pages / sites.
 ``linkcheck`` will report internal broken links AND broken links to anchors:

 ```console